Shelley Berkley: Mayor of Las Vegas (2024–present)

 Berkley ran for mayor of Las Vegas in 2024.
 She announced her plans to run for the office in January 2023.
 Berkley placed first in the initial round of the nonpartsian election (held in June 2024), receiving 35.7% of the vote.
 City Councilmember Victoria Seaman received 28.9% City councilmember Cedric Crear received 18.9%, with the remaining 6.45% of the vote being split between eleven other candidates.
 Since no candidate received a majority, a runoff was held in which Berkley faced Seaman (a Republican who was an incumbent member of the Las Vegas City Council and a former one-term Nevada Assembly member).
 Berkley won the November runoff, receiving 53.2% of the vote.
 She was sworn-in as mayor on December 4.

 Personal life

 In March 1999, Berkley married Lawrence Lehrner, a practicing nephrologist in Las Vegas.
 Both Berkley and Lehrner have two children from prior marriages.
-Lehrner seldom campaigns with Berkley.
-Berkley has said says about her husband, "He works about 12 hours a day, seven days a week.
+Berkley has said about her husband, "He works about 12 hours a day, seven days a week.
 I call him a doctor's doctor."
-Lehrner's medical practice has received attention during the campaign due to the House Ethics Committee's investigation into Berkley's efforts to save a kidney transplant center in which her husband has a financial interest.
-Laura Meyers of the Las Vegas Review-Journal wrote, "Having Lehrner on the campaign trail with Berkley could remind voters of the ethics investigation—expose him to uncomfortable questions."
+While he seldom campaigned with Berkley, Lehrner's medical practice received attention due to the House Ethics Committee's investigation into Berkley's efforts to save a kidney transplant center in which her husband has a financial interest; Laura Meyers of the Las Vegas Review-Journal wrote, "Having Lehrner on the campaign trail with Berkley could remind voters of the ethics investigation—expose him to uncomfortable questions."